J.D. / M.P.P. Degree Program

-- Pay tuition and fees at the Law School rate for three years.
+- Pay tuition and fees at the Law School rate for two years (four semesters).

-- Pay tuition and fees at the Graduate Arts & Sciences rate for one year – typically the year when predominantly taking M.P.P. courses.
+- Pay tuition and fees at the Public Policy rate for one year (two semesters) – typically the first two semesters of MPP study.

 - If you’re eligible, you can be considered for available scholarship funds at either school.

-- If you’re eligible, you can receive up to three years of Law School-administered aid.
+- If you’re eligible, you can receive up to five semesters of Law School-administered aid.

-- Educational loan applications are processed by the Office of Student Financial Aid for the College of William & Mary.
+- Educational loan applications are processed by the Office of Student Financial Aid for William & Mary.